marymaryem/mobility-in-sousse-research/README.md

 ## License

-Data collected in this project is original field observation data.
+Data collected in this project is original survey data from 230 commuters on the KK → Beb Bhar corridor.
 Code is MIT licensed.
 Contact the author before reproducing findings.